acon96/home-llm/README.md

 # Home LLM
 This project provides the required "glue" components to control your Home Assistant installation with a completely local Large Language Model acting as a personal assistant.
-The goal is to provide a drop in solution to be used as a "conversation agent" component type by the Home Assistant project.
+The goal is to provide a drop in solution to be used as a "conversation agent" component by Home Assistant.

 ## Model
-The "Home" model is a fine tuning of the Phi model series from Microsoft.
+The "Home" model is a fine tuning of the Phi-2 model from Microsoft.
 The model is able to control devices in the user's house as well as perform basic question and answering.
 The fine tuning dataset is a combination of the [Cleaned Stanford Alpaca Dataset](https://huggingface.co/datasets/yahma/alpaca-cleaned) as well as a [custom synthetic dataset](./data) designed to teach the model function calling based on the device information in the context.

 The model can be found on HuggingFace: https://huggingface.co/acon96/Home-3B-v1-GGUF